Many people are drawn to the exciting field of cybersecurity as a new generation enters the high-tech workplace.

 The TIOBE Index for December 2019 includes nine of the ten programming languages mentioned in this guide as being especially useful for cybersecurity professionals.
 The TIOBE Programming Community Index is a measure of programming language popularity.
 These languages are listed below in order of popularity as compared to one another.

 It’s worth noting that this guide covers both C and C++, while the TIOBE popularity index did not.
 Lisp is the only language not included in the index’s top 20 list of common languages.

 Java, as the most widely used programming language for programmers in general, has a lot to offer cybersecurity programmers.
 If a coder’s emphasis is on computer or mobile device software creation rather than web applications, learning and retaining knowledge of the Java programming language is likely to increase their employability.
 Java is a general-purpose programming language with a low number of implementation dependencies.
 The concept is to allow developers to write once and run anywhere (WORA).
 Java code that has been compiled can run on any platform that supports Java without the need to recompile it.
 It’s one of the most common programming languages today, and it’s structured similarly to C and C++.

 Despite past and current legal battles between Oracle (the self-proclaimed steward of Java technology) and Google, Java is an important component of the Android mobile operating system (main contributor and commercial marketer of Android).

-Since Java is so commonly used, it is crucial for security professionals.
+Since Java is so commonly used, that it’s even taught in coding for kids classes, it is crucial for security professionals.
 According to various industry reports, Java is installed on over 95% of corporate desktops and 88 percent of all computers in the United States.